basho-labs/little_riak_book/en/02-concepts.md

 Before we understand where Riak sits in the spectrum of databases, it's good to have a little front matter.
 The existence of databases like Riak is the culmination of two things: accessible technology spurring different data requirements, and gaps in the data management market.

 First, as we've seen steady improvements in technology along with reductions in cost, vast amounts of computing power and storage are now within the grasp of nearly anyone.
 Along with our increasingly interconnected world caused by the web and shrinking, cheaper computers (like smartphones), this has catalyzed an exponential growth of data, and a demand for more predictability and speed by savvier users.
-In short, more data is being created on the front-end, while more data is being managed on the backend.
+In other words, more data is being created on the front-end, while more data is being managed on the backend.

-Second, relational database management systems (RDBMS) had become fine tuned over the years for a set of use-cases like business intelligence.
-They were also technically tuned for things like optimizing disk access, and squeezing performance out of single larger servers, even while cheap commodity (or virtualized) servers made horizontal growth increasingly attractive.
+Second, relational database management systems (RDBMS) have become focused over the years for a standard set of use-cases, like business intelligence.
+They were also technically tuned for squeezing performance out of single larger servers, like optimizing disk access, even while cheap commodity (and virtualized) servers made horizontal growth increasingly attractive.
 As cracks in relational implementations became apparent, custom implementations arose in response to specific problems not originally envisioned by the relational DBs.

 These new databases are loosely called NoSQL, and Riak is of its ilk.

 <h3>Database Models</h3>

-Modern database can be loosely grouped into the way they represent data.
+Modern databases can be loosely grouped into the ways they represent data.
 Although I'm presenting 5 major types (the last 4 are considered NoSQL models), these lines are often blurred---you can use some key/value stores as a document store, you can use a relational database to just store key/value data.

 <aside id="joins" class="sidebar"><h3>A Quick note on JOINs</h3>

 Unlike relational databases, but similar to document and columnar stores, objects cannot be joined by Riak.
 Client code is responsible for accessing values and merging them, or by other code such as mapreduce.

-The ability to easily join data across physical servers is a tradeoff that separates single node databases like relational and graph, from naturally partitionable systems like document, columnar, and key/value stores.
+The ability to easily join data across physical servers is a tradeoff that separates single node databases like relational and graph, from *naturally partitionable* systems like document, columnar, and key/value stores.

 This limitation changes how you model data.
 Relational normalization (organizing data to reduce redundancy) exists for systems that can cheaply join data together per request.
 However, the ability to spread data across multiple nodes requires a denormalized approach, where some data is duplicated, and computed values may be stored for the sake of performance.
 </aside>

   1. **Relational**.
 Traditional databases usually use SQL to model and query data.
-    They are most useful for data which can be stored in a highly structured schema, yet require query flexibility.
+    They are useful for data which can be stored in a highly structured schema, yet require flexible querying.
 Scaling a relational database (RDBMS) traditionally occurs by more powerful hardware (vertical growth).

     Examples: *PostgreSQL*, *MySQL*, *Oracle*